QuiteAFancyEmerald/SEO-Guide-Web-Proxy-Edition/README.md

 Want to create and maintain a popular proxy website?
 Or just a website in general and/or have almost near perfect visibility across search engines and easy discovery to a discord server?

 Before we even BOTHER with the source you need to understand where to look.
 First off to those who are worried about SEO and web proxies hosting with keyword concerns (keywords can be used to source block); YOU NEED TO only apply this to an official domain.
-Do you really think you can have thousands of domains retain equal SEO?
+Do you think you can have thousands of domains retain equal SEO?
 No.

 The idea is this:

-- First create a way to serve a SEO source to your official domain that ENDS in .net/.dev/.com/.org/.co (if your domain does not use these TLDs forget about getting good SEO. .app is possible but harder unless if you host a popular site)
+- First, create a way to serve a SEO source to your official domain that ENDS in .net/.dev/.com/.org/.co (if your domain does not use these TLDs forget about getting good SEO. .app is possible but harder unless you host a popular site)
-- This serving can be done either through server-side functions by well checking if the domain is the official site and serving up the exclusive SEO source, considering fancy str.replace methods (cough cough source randomization) or well straight up have two sources that you host separately
+- This serving can be done either through server-side functions by well-checking if the domain is the official site and serving up the exclusive SEO source, considering fancy `str.replace` methods (cough cough source randomization) or well straight up have two sources that you host separately

 **Source Randomization:** https://github.com/QuiteAFancyEmerald/Holy-Unblocker/blob/master/src/randomization.mjs

 You might ask is this worth it?
-Wouldn't this be harder to maintain or setup?
-Well sadly if you wish to utilize competitive Search Engine Optimization you need to apply one of the serving methods in order to have a perfect source where you don't need to worry about keywords.
-Your official domain is going to get blocked almost instantly BUT it still serves as a gateway to your backlinks such as documentation, discord, social media and GitHub.
+Wouldn't this be harder to maintain or set up?
+Well sadly if you wish to utilize competitive Search Engine Optimization you need to apply one of the serving methods to have a perfect source where you don't need to worry about keywords.
+Your official domain is going to get blocked almost instantly BUT it still serves as a gateway to your backlinks such as documentation, discord, social media, and GitHub.
 It creates massive popularity.
 You might even ask yourself who is going to search this up?
 PEOPLE will search and SEO influences so much more than your classic distribution.

 ## Starting Steps

 1) Create a search console account for Google: https://search.google.com/search-console/about Google should be your priority.
-You first need to actually get your site indexed and understand what Google is looking for.
+You first need to get your site indexed and understand what Google is looking for.
 This tool will TELL you everything you need to know.
 Sure you will need to nerd about a bit but the steps below will make more sense once you see this console.
-On the actual console page ENSURE to type out the absolute path to index; example is "https://holyunblocker.net/" with your fancy /.
+On the actual console page ENSURE to type out the absolute path to index; an example is "https://holyunblocker.net/" with your fancy /.
 Do this for every single page with the URL Inspection tool.
 Remember your paths need to be server side not straight up markdown files.
 Check the performance tab once your site gains users to see if your keywords and well below you will see if your descriptors are leaving good impressions on Google.
 With good SEO you should hold a spot from either 1-6.

 ---

-2) Create a webmasters account for Bing: https://www.bing.com/webmasters/about Same concept above but for Bing.
+2) Create a webmasters account for Bing: https://www.bing.com/webmasters/about The same concept above but for Bing.
 Bing is a bit more uh basic therefore focus on Google.
-Bing tends to eat off it anyways.
+Bing tends to eat off it anyway.
 Ensure that your source specifically with both NGINX and the actual source specifies Bing if you care more about it.
-Remember though less users.
+Remember though fewer users.
 Regardless Bing tends to be a lot less picky when compared to Google.
 Everything from rich results, etc. is easier.
 Remember Bing is used by many search engines such as DuckDuckGo

 ---